C51: USING PDATA MEMORY

 To configure the tools for PDATA access, you must...

 When On-chip XDATA is Disabled...

 The following Discussion Forum threads may provide information related to this topic.

-Last Reviewed: Thursday, January 04, 2007
+Last Reviewed: Thursday, January 4, 2007